 Yes.
 Properties have access to two household clean-ups every twelve months which can be mixed and matched with either kerbside collections or vouchers.

 Kerbside collections will allow you to book a kerbside collection that is convenient to you and the self-haul voucher will be the voucher that can be used to dispose of your bulk waste at the Awaba Waste Management Facility.

 Will I be able to access more than two bulk waste collections each year

 Each household is entitled to two bulk waste collections per year.
 However, if collections are required we anticipate we will be able to offer them for a fee.
-This fee will only be charged on a cost-recovery basis and will be determined at a later date.
+This fee will be determined at a later date.

 How will the booking system work?

 Once the service starts you will be able to book your service on a range of nominated dates using an online form, or by calling our customer service team.

 You’ll also be able to order your ‘self haul’ voucher online or via phone.

 There are no changes to the materials that can be disposed of via a kerbside bulk waste collection.
 Residents can dispose of bulky household items, metal, green waste, mattresses and eWaste.

 How much bulk waste can I dispose of as part of the proposed service entitlements?